AIA Arizona

 AIA Southern Arizona

-Speakers will discuss the challenges and opportunities involved in restoring culturally significant sites, the role of community engagement in preservation work, and how architects and design professionals can advocate for inclusive storytelling through their practice.
+Highlighting the intersection of historic preservation and social equity, speakers will discuss the challenges and opportunities involved in restoring culturally significant sites, the role of community engagement in preservation work, and how architects and design professionals can advocate for inclusive storytelling through their practices.

 Moderated by Taz Khatri, AIA, Chair of the EDIB Committee and Principal at Taz Khatri Studios; and Anisa Hermosillo-Tronstad, Assoc.
 AIA, Intern Architect at GH2 Architects, speakers will include: